 Some factors that increase your risk of developing varicose veins include:

 What are The Treatment Options?

-There are some treatment options to choose if you have varicose veins.
-But in general doctor will advise you to make lifestyle changes than trying more aggressive treatment.
+There are some treatment options to choose from if you have varicose veins.
+But in general, the doctor will advise you to make lifestyle changes than trying the more aggressive treatment.

 - Surgery.
 This evasive procedure can be done when your varicose veins cause a lot of pain and damaging your health.

 - Laser surgery.
 This treatment is using light energy to block off a vein.

 - Endoscopic vein surgery.
 This treatment is using a small lighted scope inserted through a small incision to block off a vein.

 - Microsclerotherapy.
 This treatment is using a liquid chemical injection to block off smaller veins.